August is typically a quiet month, but there I have been for some blog posts. Here is my rundown of the most-read posts of the month.

 World Humanitarian Day in school was celebrated Agust 18.
 World Humanitarian Day 2012 is a global day to celebrate humanity and the spirit of people helping people.

 The International Day of the World's Indigenous People, is celebrated each year on 9 August.
-It marks the day of the first meeting, in 1982, of the UN Working Group on Indigenous Populations of the Subcommission on the Promotion and Protection of Human Rights.
+It marks the day of the first meeting, in 1982, of the UN Working Group on Indigenous Populations of the Sub-commission on the Promotion and Protection of Human Rights.

 "The media are a key to unlock the visions of indigenous peoples of sustainable development.
 We must harness this power for sustainable development for all."

-Irina Bokova, Director-General of UNESCO
+Irina Bokova, Former Director-General of UNESCO

 Message 2012